dp-nankov/blogspot/README.md

 Navigate to the "server" folder and install all the required dependencies using npm install.
 Start the server by running the command npm start.
-Navigate to the "client" folder and install all the required dependencies using npm install.
+Navigate to the base folder and install all the required dependencies using npm install.
 Start the client by running the command npm start.

 #Features